 (10) We can engage our congregation in the healing power of the lament.
-The book of Psalm includes lament as well as songs of worship.
+The book of Psalms includes lament as well as songs of worship.
 Let people know that it is okay to grieve and lament the harm done by the trauma.
-That grief is not a sign of spiritual immaturity or a lack of faith.
+Grief is not a sign of spiritual immaturity or a lack of faith.

 (11) We can teach our congregations and ministry leaders to use the word we instead of me when discussing trauma.

-(12) We can recognize that The Holy Spirit’s giftings are not dependent on genders.
+(12) We can recognize that The Holy Spirit’s giftings are not dependent on gender.
 We can hire qualified women for the ministry.
-We can help sponsor and pay for the education of gifted girls of character that are equipped to address the topic of sexual abuse and the church.
+We can help sponsor and pay for the education of gifted girls of character equipped to address sexual abuse and the Church.

 (14) We can enlist professionals to assess our vulnerabilities and develop best practices to protect our congregations.